 The email highlights what the customer should expect from the future campaigns, how the recipient can benefit from the sign-up, and who they are.

 Additionally, you may have seen that the wording is chosen carefully.
 In the headline, the word “family” makes it seem friendlier.
 As in, the subscriber is not part of just an email list, it’s part of the family - which can be considered one of the best email marketing practices there are.

 Step 2 – Use Incentives

 If you’re a business that sells online, you want to ensure that the customer always opens your email.
 Researchers have highlighted that using an incentive such as “Free Shipping” or “50% Off” will increase the open rates by as much as 50%.
-There’s no point of putting this information in the content below as the customer won’t open their email anyway - and it's worthless to follow each other of the best email marketing practices if you can't do that.
+There’s no point in putting this information in the content below, as the customer won’t open their email anyway - and it's worthless to follow each other of the best email marketing practices if you can't do that.

 When it comes to subject lines, you can never be too creative.
-A good thing would be to inspire from others or ask your friends what an interesting subject line is.
+A good thing would be to inspire others or ask your friends what an exciting subject line is.
 You should try subject lines such as: